 Students have the opportunity to learn a wide variety of research techniques.
 In addition to a variety of equipment available in faculty labs, the Psychology department EEG Neuroscience laboratory has a BioSemi 64-channel ERP system, and an EyeLink system for conducting eye tracking and pupillometry research.
 Faculty also conduct fMRI research at Pennington Biomedical Center’s brain imaging facility.

 Opportunities also exist for students to get experience doing applied research:

 The OAC supports the research efforts of faculty and students from psychology and allied disciplines to examine how cognitive and other psychological processes are deployed in complex real-world situations.
 Our goals are 1) to take the theories and methodologies of the Cognitive and Brain Sciences and apply them to improve performance and other measures of success in real-world settings (e.g., in education, legal settings, medicine, driving, and piloting aircraft), and 2) to take what is learned from studying cognition in these settings to understand the basic mechanisms of cognition and other determinants of behavior (e.g., by testing them in the laboratory).
 For more information, please visit their website.

 - The Life Course and Aging Center (LCAC)

-The mission of the LCAC is: (1) to promote collaborative research activities across the social, psychological and physical sciences; (2) develop life course and aging education and curricula; and (3) collaborate with human service organizations throughout the state.
+The mission of the LCAC is to engage in multidisciplinary partnerships promoting healthy development and aging across the lifespan.
+The vision of the LCAC is to be a nationally-recognized leader in the generation, dissemination, and application of lifespan science.
 The LCAC facilitates life course and aging interdisciplinary research collaborations as well as doctoral training opportunities for interested students at LSU.
+For more information, please visit their website.
 For more information, please visit their website.